SealedSaucer/Online-Forever/README.md

 **DO <ins>NOT</ins> GIVE YOUR DISCORD TOKENS TO ANYONE.**
 #### Giving your token to someone else will give them the ability to log into your account without the password or 2FA.

+## Obtaining your Token
+You will need your token to use this bot.
+You can obtain it (as of September 21, 2023) by doing the following:
+1. Logging in to your discord
+2. Pressing Ctrl+Shift+i to open Chrome developer tools
+3. Go to the "Network" Tab
+4. Keeping it open, refresh the page
+5. Type "/api" in the filter search box
+6. Click the entry that has "library" in the title (It may also have "country_code=")
+7. On the sub-menu, go to the "Heaaders"
+8. Select the text directly to the right of the "Authorization" item.
+Make sure to select the entire line.
+9. This is your token, DO NOT GIVE IT TO ANYONE.

 ## Features:
 - 🔒 Secure
 - Supports Custom Status